How to never miss your medication: Medisafe App Review

 Drug Adherence by Geography | Image and data courtesy of Medisafe

-I had used an app called My Pain Diary & Symptom Tracker for several years.
-I considered this as an option, but as I’d changed smartphone operating systems and My Pain Diary didn’t support it, I wanted to see what else was on the market.
-And that’s how I stumbled upon the Medisafe Meds and Pill Reminder app (the Medisafe app in short).
+I have used an app called My Pain Diary and Symptom Tracker for several years.
+I considered this an option, but as I’d changed smartphone operating systems and My Pain Diary didn’t support it, I wanted to see what else was on the market.
+That’s how I stumbled upon the Medisafe Meds and Pill Reminder app (the Medisafe app, in short).

-For full disclosure, after I identified the Medisafe app as the best contender, I approached Medisafe, who provided Matt and me with Premium Subscriptions, knowing that I would be writing an unbiased review.
-Matt and I have been using the app now for nearly three years.
+For full disclosure, after I identified the Medisafe app as the best contender, I reached out to Medisafe.
+They provided Matt and me with Premium Subscriptions, knowing I would write an unbiased review.
+Matt and I have been using the app ever since.

 What app features did I consider to be important?